UMkhonto weSizwe Party: 2025 resignations and suspensions

 On 5 November 2025, John Hlophe, Deputy President of the party and the Leader of the Opposition for MK, was suspended from his role in the party following controversial leadership changes.
 Hlophe, in his capacity as house leader, had sacked the MK's Chief Whip Colleen Makhubele and replaced her with Des van Rooyen.
 This was following reports that Makhubele "had attempted to secure an MKP service-provider contract worth more than R180 000 per month for a company in which her husband is a director".
+Following Hlophe's suspension, Makhubele was reinstated as Chief Whip.